 In short, dopamine-charged gamblers who nearly hit the jackpot keep on playing because their brains are led to think they have a good chance of winning.

 Kevin Reid, chief operating officer at 1X2 Network, reminds us that control is key:

-Mobile gamers demand more engaging game experiences than those made for desktop, laptops or tablets.
+Mobile casino patrons demand more engaging game experiences than those made for desktop, laptops or tablets.

 Limited time and capabilities on mobile dictate the need to manufacture compelling, mobile-friendly games that snatch players' attention and keep them coming back for more.

 First-time user experience is usually key to the long-term success of a game.
 Good developers ensure they create games that are not only visually striking but also soothing to the eye during repeated play – both vital elements to player engagement.